1. Submission of Papers

 Tables should be numbered consecutively with suitable captions.

 All publications cited in the text should be presented in the reference list at the end of the manuscript.
 References must be listed in the order they were cited (numerical order).
 It is not necessary to mention the author(s) of the reference unless it is relevant to your text.
 The names of all authors should be given in the references unless the number of authors is greater than six.
 If there are more than six authors, you may use et al. after the name of the first author.
 An example of references is given below:

 A. Isidori, A remark on the problem of semiglobal nonlinear output regulation, IEEE Transactions on Automatic Control, vol. 42, no. 12, pp. 1734-1738, 1997.Reference manager software, Endnote, Reference Manager or other similar software, is suggested to be used.
 Then spelling errors and fault information can be avoided.
 (Click here to down the IJAC Endnote template)

 All illustrations must be provided in a camera-ready form, which are suitable for reproduction.
 Photographs, charts and diagrams are all to be referred to as "Figure(s)" and should be numbered consecutively in the order to which they are referred.
 They should be included within the text.
 Every figure must have a caption.

 A short biography of every author should be provided for papers.

 A cover letter must be submitted along with the manuscript, stating that the manuscript has been read and approved in final form by all authors.
 Authors should ensure that the manuscript has not been submitted for publication elsewhere.

 The corresponding author will receive an email when the manuscript is accepted.
 Please prepare the final version according to the requirement in this email.

-When a manuscript is accepted for publication, it should be put in the LaTeX format.
+When a manuscript is accepted for publication, it should be put in the Word format or LaTeX format.
 (Click here to down the IJAC Template)